fluid-project/handbook.floeproject.org/src/documents/ModalDialogs.md

 <figure>
 [![Screen capture of a modal login dialog.](/images/thumbs/400px-Modal-Dialog-example.jpg)](/images/Modal-Dialog-example.jpg)
 <figcaption>
-*Figure:* A modal dialog is a child window that blocks all interaction with other content until the dialog is dismissed.
+*Figure 1:* A modal dialog is a child window that blocks all interaction with other content until the dialog is dismissed.
 Source: http://www.shop.ca/
 </figcaption>
 </figure>